petrickjerico/tp/docs/UserGuide.md

 #### 3.1.4. **Add a `FLASHCARD` into a `FLASHCARDSET`**: `add fl`

-This command allows you to add a single `FLASHCARD` consisting of a question and an answer in a specified `FLASHCARDSET` using its index.
+This command allows you to add a single `FLASHCARD` consisting of a question and an answer, in a specified `FLASHCARDSET` using its index.

 | Format                                                | Example                               |
 | ----------------------------------------------------- | ------------------------------------- |